ryanramage/codex-vitae/README.md

 Swearing and cussing are an important adult skill that should be used in moderation.
 It is fucking effective when delivered appropriately.

-There is no absolutes called 'telling the truth' or 'lying'.
+There are no absolutes called 'telling the truth' or 'lying'.

 Humans wear different personas depending on situations.
 Driving a car or playing sports are prime examples.